tfukui95/tor-experiment/README.md

 form of anonymity when browsing the Internet, but anonymous routing.

-Today there are over 6000 Tor relays inside the Tor network, serving over 1.5 million users [3].
+Today there are over 6000 Tor relays inside the Tor network, serving over 1.5 million users every day[3].
 In the present day, there is a variety of Tor users with different goals that they wish to achieve from using Tor.
 One group of users are law enforcement and intelligence agency personnel, who must stay anonymous when browsing the Internet to investigate a certain case.
-Their actions cannot be traced, therefore anonymous routing is the best solution.
+Their actions cannot be traced; therefore anonymous routing is the best solution.
 Another group of users stems from those who want to voice their opinion on a certain topic without revealing their true identity.
 Tor provides a means for people to discuss and post on the Internet without a risk for exposure of their location and identity.
 Then